 Skip to content

-From these the isles365 of the Nations [Backside]366 have been separated in their earths, a man to his tongue, to their families, in their nations [backs].
+By these were the isles of the nations divided in their lands; a man according to his tongue, according to their tribe, in their nations.

 LITV Translation: